Symplicity/antidote/Deployment.md

   - TERM=dumb
 ```

-### Actual Deployment
+### Local Deployment
 So now that we have talked about everything you need get this working.
 Lets show you how to get this up locally for testing.
 So we will need to make the following docker-compose.yml setup locally.
 To use this locally you will need either boot2docker (Mac and Windows Users) or docker installed on your linux machine.
-You will see in this version of the local docker-compose we have a image for loggly.com This just makes it easier to tack errors.
-In Production unless your willing to pay for a logging service you can replace this with a rsyslog server and logstash.
+You will see in this version of the local docker-compose, we dont have a load balancer, We aren't doing SSL on the web server.
+We have the bare minimum containers that are needed for the application to work in a local environment.
+See "Production Deployment" for details on what is needed to run this in production.

 ```
 db:
   image: 'mariadb:latest'